killerfrost19/apirick/README.md

    Ex: I have used Material UI so install it using  command "npm install @mui/material @mui/icons-material"
 5. Type" npm start" command and it will open the application in localhost:3000/character

-I have also deployed the app , please visit : https://r4j3vr.csb.app/character
+I have also deployed the app , please visit : https://r4j3vr.csb.app/character ( This is before I implemented pagination ,but now the source code has pagination option too)